KunaloRelations/KunaloRelations.github.io/_posts/2014-02-27-markdown-for-marketers.md

 ![mdcharm.png](/img/blog/2014/02/mdcharm.png "MdCharm Markup Editor")

-[Markdown](http://en.wikipedia.org/wiki/Markdown "Markdown Wikipedia Entry") is often used in readme files, blogs, forums, and question and answer sites.
+[Markdown](http://en.wikipedia.org/wiki/Markdown "Markdown Wikipedia Entry") is often used in by developers and product marketing teams to write readme files, blogs, forums, and question and answer sites.
+The primary advantage of Markdown is that it is easy to include code snippets.
+Since developers often use code snippets to communicate ideas, marketers need to become more efficient at communicating with code snippets if they want to communicate back and forth with developers.